 You will have to spend a little money on good ingredients, like quality vodka.

-Two ways to make homemade infused vodka
+Two ways how to make homemade infused vodka

 I’ve shown the “decant and repeat” process below, where you soak the key limes for at least two weeks.
 (More weeks is even better!)

 Or you can prepare smaller mason jars with the ginger, lime and vodka and give that as a gift.

 You can also do the second method last minute since you don’t have to wait at least two weeks to decant.

-I’ve had my Lime & Ginger Infused Vodka in the refrigerator for several months.
+I’ve had my lime & ginger infused vodka in the refrigerator for several months.
 (I like keeping it in the refrigerator so it’s ready to serve!)

 However, over time the limes have gone from a light yellow green to dull yellow.
 They’re not as pretty but they’re still strong tasting.

 Ideas for making infused vodka into gifts

-The easiest gift idea is to keep the lime and ginger infused vodka in their infused vodka jars.
+Jars: The easiest gift idea is to keep the lime and ginger infused vodka in their infused vodka jars.
 I like using wide mouth quart-sized Ball Jars.

 I personally like the reCAP Mason Jars POUR, Wide Mouth, Canning Jar Lids since they’re good for both liquids and things like rice or candy.

 Some infused vodka recipes ideas for cocktails

-I like making a Skinny Key Lime Pie Cocktail.
-Here's how:
+Make a Skinny Key Lime Pie Cocktail:

-- 1 wide mouth quart-sized Ball Jars
+- 1 wide-mouth quart-sized Ball Jars

 - 1 4-inch piece fresh ginger, peeled and cut into thin slices